• Level of education

 Active filters: Sallen Key, Rauch, universal filters.

-Sensors and sensor conditioning
+Sensors and sensor packaging

-General information on acquisition chains
+General information about acquisition chains

 Active packaging

-Conditioning passive sensors
+Packaging of passive sensors

 Instrumentation amplifier